Darnold delivers clunker in possibly final game for USC

 ”I think I’m really just focused on just hanging out with my teammates for the next couple of days and really just saying bye to the seniors because they’ve put together such a great season,” Darnold said. ”It’s tough.
 I’ll look at everything and make my decision after that.”

-Darnold threw into double coverage on a short route, and Damon Webb jumped the throw and returned the interception untouched 28 yards for a 17-0 lead early in the second quarter.
+Darnold threw into double coverage on a short route, and Damon Webb jumped the throw and returned the interception untouched 28 yards for a 17-0 Ohio State lead early in the second quarter.

 The Buckeyes made it 24-0 later in the second two plays after Darnold was hit from behind as he tried to escape a collapsing pocket.
 On the second fumble, Darnold was hit as he threw.
 Both times, the Trojans were inside the Ohio State 25.